Saturday, July 14, 2018

 Dinosaur Park

-I drove to Fort Morgan and toured the Museum where I saw Mobile Point Lighthouse Order Fresnel Lens (1873-1966), a 32-pound Carronade, a picture of Admiral David Farragut, Civil War Artillery at Fort Morgan, & Last Campaign Federal Operations at Mobile March thru April 1865.
+I drove to Fort Morgan and toured the Museum.
+I saw the Mobile Point Lighthouse, an Order Fresnel Lens (1873-1966), a 32-pound Carronade, a picture of Admiral David Farragut, Civil War Artillery at Fort Morgan, & Last Campaign Federal Operations at Mobile, March through April 1865.

-There were war signs posted along the walls, “I want you for US Army, Join the Army Air Service, Help Them Keep your war sayings PLEDGE, Tell that to the Marines Men wanted for the Army and etc.” Army returns to Fort Morgan 1989, A gallant officer and gentleman Lieutenant Colonel Charles S. Stewart.
+There were war signs posted along the walls, "I want you for the US Army, Join the Army Air Service, Help Them Keep your war sayings PLEDGE, Tell that to the Marines Men wanted for the Army, and etc."" Army returns to Fort Morgan 1989, A gallant officer and gentleman, Lieutenant Colonel Charles S. Stewart.
 The Big Gun Corps at Fort Morgan had several uniforms and guns.
-I walked around inside the Fort and drove around the outside of the fort.
+I walked around the Fort and drove around it.
 It was just too hot to stay for very long.

 Song Book at Train Depot

-I saw a wheel barrel with a sack of Hollywood-washed potatoes, two old-style telephones, the sign “No Longer a 'ONE CROP” Country, a couple of washtubs, a Mother’s Best Flower sign, a ringer Washing machine, an Ice Box and a Potato Grader.
+I saw a wheelbarrow with a sack of Hollywood-washed potatoes, two old-style telephones, the sign"o Longer a 'ONE CROP' Country, a couple of washtubs, a Mother's Best Flower sign, a ringer Washing machine, an Ice Box, and a Potato Grader.

-I walked across the street where I toured the Holmes Medical Hospital Museum.
+I walked across the street and toured the Holmes Medical Hospital Museum.

-There I saw wheelchairs, hospital rooms, a doctor's office, examining rooms, medical equipment, bedpans of every shape and size, medical books, an Ex-ray Room, medicine bottles, scales, a skeleton, a sink, a washtub, an Incubator for infants and so much more.
+There I saw wheelchairs, hospital rooms, a doctor's office, examining rooms, medical equipment, bedpans of every shape and size, medical books, an X-ray room, medicine bottles, scales, a skeleton, a sink, a washtub, an Incubator for infants, and so much more.

-I walked up the street to the Art Museum flowers were in bloom everywhere.
-Painted on the Foley Coffee Shop was a man standing next to a red truck, a train engine # 1701 with smoke coming out of an airplane flying overhead.
+I walked up the street to the Art Museum, and flowers were in bloom everywhere.
+Painted on the Foley Coffee Shop was a man standing next to a red truck, a train engine # 1701, with smoke coming out of an airplane flying overhead.

 Mural

-I walked to the overpass, took the elevator up crossed the road to Heritage Park, stopped at the Visitor Center, and drove back to Condo.
+I walked to the overpass, took the elevator up, crossed the road to Heritage Park, stopped at the Visitor Center, and drove back to the Condo.

-We ate dinner at Desoto’s Seafood Cafe the place was packed.
+We ate dinner at Desoto's Seafood; the place was packed.

 Saturday, June 2,

-Up early once again to white clouds with the sun trying to break through, the beach was quiet, and the sand was covered in footprints, going to be another hot day.
+Up early once again to white clouds with the sun trying to break through.
+The beach was quiet, and the sand was covered in footprints.
+It was going to be another hot day.

 I drove over to the Wetlands and walked across the wooden bridge.
-There were two young from Texas fishing.
+Two young people from Texas were fishing.
 I took a few pictures as I walked along the bridge.

 Wetland Bridge/Boardwalk